zephyrnux/whisparr-sync/README.md

 ---
 ## Exceptions

-Custom exceptions used in the bridge:
+Custom exceptions used in the sync:

 - `WhisparrError` – General Whisparr-related error
 - `SceneNotFoundError` – Raised when a scene is missing in Whisparr